nievyx/playwright-auto-checker/README.md

 ## Roadmap

-- [ ] Deploy on Raspberry Pi for 24/7 monitoring
+- [ ] Tailor application to run headlessly on systems like Raspberry Pi and local machines

 ---

 ## License

-MIT License – feel free to use and modify.
+MIT License

+Copyright (c) 2025 Nievyx

+See LICENSE file for details.